 First things first: How do you even get to London from the airport?
 Which train do you take?

-DO NOT TAKE THE CIRCLE LINE TUBE.
-The Circle Line takes over an hour to get to Kings Cross from London Heathrow Airport.
+DO NOT TAKE THE TUBE.
+The Piccadilly tube takes over an hour to get to Kings Cross from London Heathrow Airport.
 You don’t have that kind of time.

 My suggestion: Take the Heathrow Express.
 It’s a very nice, cushy ride, and it only takes 15 minutes to get to Paddington Station from London Heathrow Airport.